theailifestyle/mcpdmotivator/README.md

 ---

-*Built for the Instagram DM MCP Hackathon - Where AI meets football passion!* 🧨
+*Built for the Instagram DM MCP Hackathon - Where AI meets soccer passion!* 🧨

 **Let the banter begin!** ⚽️🤖